 Triple Extension & Separation

 From the Load Position, the stride length will be determined by the power of the drive leg to triple extend into landing.
 This is the extension of the ankle, knee, and hip flexor.
-It is critical that the drive leg is firing the trunk and shoulders are delaying back.
+It is critical that the drive leg is firing and the trunk and shoulders are delaying back.
 This will help optimize trunk rotation velocity as the trunk lags behind the hip rotation.
 If the trunk delays then the hips and shoulders are separating.
 This prevents the throwing arm lagging.

 Triple extension of the drive leg is when ground reaction forces peaked and transferred to the landing leg.
 Triple extension must occur just before the stride foot lands.